carolinewang01/carolinewang01.github.io/_pages/personal-ad.md

 author_profile: true
 ---

-I'm a first-year PhD student in the Department of Computer Science.
+I'm a PhD student in the Department of Computer Science.
 My research interests are reinforcement learning and meta-learning.
-I have a background in interpretable/fair (supervised) machine learning, and have prior experience applying  machine learning methods (computer vision, natural language processing, ensembling methods) to diverse real-world problems.
+I have a background in interpretable (supervised) machine learning.
+I have also had prior experience applying  machine learning methods from computer vision and natural language processing to real-world problems.

 I would be interested in exploring the following: